 What is GraphQL and how does it differ from REST?

 As much as we'd like to think there's one "best" way to do things, GraphQL is an alternative for REST, not a replacement.
-And while there's quite a few differences between them, the major difference is that GraphQL lets you build a query to get exactly (and only) the data you're interested in.
+And while there's quite a few differences between them, the major difference is that GraphQL lets us build a query to get exactly (and only) the data we're interested in.

-An API that implements the REST interface allows you to (for example) very easily GET some data about an entity - and by default, you get the whole shebang.
-If you can limit what you get, or customize the returned dataset somewhat, it's only because the developers wrote code to explicitly support those limits and customizations.
-How that looks will differ with every API... if it exists at all.
+An API that implements the REST interface allows us to (for example) very easily GET some data about an entity.
+By default, we get the whole shebang.
+If we can limit or otherwise customize the returned dataset somehow, it's only because the developers wrote code to explicitly support those limits and customizations.
+How that looks will differ with every API.

 Take the Ghost API as an example, which is built into the blog engine I use for this site.
 You can request data on individual posts, authors, etc, which is all standard fare.
 On top of that though, the devs provided a few query parameters to affect the returned data: